Lt. Michael Staples

 - Unfounded: Evidence exists to support that the officer was not involved in the alleged incident.

 To Make A Complaint – Complaints can be made in person, by mail, by telephone or anonymously to Lt.
-J. D. Winkler or any supervisor with the Owensboro Police Department.
+Michael Staples or any supervisor with the Owensboro Police Department.

 To make a compliment: